 Do you have a flat tire?

-A flat tire can happen to anyone at any time, and not everyone is prepared for it.
-Every driver dreads getting a flat tire, but you might not be able to prevent it forever.
+A flat tire can happen to anyone simultaneously; only some are prepared for it.
+Every driver dreads getting a flat tire, but you might be unable to prevent it forever.
 According to one estimate, 220 million tires go flat each year.

-A flat tire can derail your whole day but don’t worry, our emergency tire service is available to assist you in your hour of need.
+A flat tire can derail your whole day, but don’t worry; our emergency tire service is available to assist you in your need.
 Our service technicians will work hard to ensure you’re on the road as soon as possible, from replacing a blown-out tire with a spare to fixing punctures and more.

 You won’t have to wait a long time for assistance!